amdy87/MySQL-Filesystem/README.md

 (U28)
 > I press the confirm button on the account deletion dialog to delete my account or the cancel button to return

+##### Permission Update
+(U29)
+> To update permission on a file or directory, I need to have WRITE permisison on that file or directory

+(U30)
+> I click "Permission" button, I can uncheck checkbox to disable permissions, such as READ, WRITE, or EXECTUE.

+(U31)
+> I click "Permission" button, I can check checkbox to disable permissions, such as READ, WRITE, or EXECTUE.

+##### Permission View
+(U32)
+> To view permission on a file or directory, I click the "Permission" button.
+It shows the list of permissions that I am granted for this file.

 ### Use Cases

 - User wants to add a file (U01 - U04)